 1. Make guidelines

 When you decide to live together, the first thing you should do is chalk out clear guidelines that you and your spouse will have to follow.
-You will have to compromise to make it work.
-List down the division of responsibilities and chores.
+You will have to compromise so coexisting in the same house can work.
+List the division of responsibilities and chores.
 Come to an agreement on not only the distribution of chores but also the expectation of completion for each.

 2. Date discreetly